Rocky View Schools: Governance

 RVS is the fifth-largest school board in Alberta, and operates independently of its neighbouring Calgary school boards; Calgary Board of Education and the Calgary Catholic School District, but still operates under the direct authority of the provincial government of Alberta.
 The board consists of eight members who are elected every four years during municipal elections to represent seven urban and rural wards.

 Special programs

-RVS offers a variety of special programming to its students, such as French Immersion, Christian Education, Home Education, Outreach Campuses, and a Summer School program.
+RVS offers a variety of special programming to its students, such as French Immersion, Christian Education, Home Education, Distance Learning (Online Learning), Outreach Campuses, and a Summer School program.
 The district board also recognizes students and their families with First Nations, Metis, and Inuit heritage by providing support services and programs through Native Liaison Workers.